Project management triangle: Project Management Cost Estimating Tools

 Project management software can be used to calculate the cost variances for a project.

 Scope

-Requirements specified to achieve the end result.
-The overall definition of what the project is supposed to accomplish, and a specific description of what the end result should be or accomplish.
+Requirements specified to achieve the result.
+The overall definition of what the project is supposed to accomplish, and a specific description of what the result should be or accomplish.
 A major component of scope is the quality of the final product.
 The amount of time put into individual tasks determines the overall quality of the project.
 Some tasks may require a given amount of time to complete adequately, but given more time could be completed exceptionally.
 Over the course of a large project, quality can have a significant impact on time and cost (or vice versa).

 Together, these three constraints have given rise to the phrase "On Time, On Spec, On Budget."
 In this case, the term "scope" is substituted with "spec(ification)."